-Caveats with inspecting the live browser DOM
+5.6.1 Caveats with inspecting the live browser DOM

-Since Firefox add-ons operate on a live browser DOM, what you'll actually see when inspecting the page source is not the original HTML, but a modified one after applying some browser clean up and executing Javascript code.
+Since Developer Tools operate on a live browser DOM, what you'll actually see when inspecting the page source is not the original HTML, but a modified one after applying some browser clean up and executing Javascript code.
 Firefox, in particular, is known for adding elements to tables.
 Scrapy, on the other hand, does not modify the original page HTML, so you won't be able to extract any data if you use in your XPath expressions.

-Therefore, you should keep in mind the following things when working with Firefox and XPath:
+Therefore, you should keep in mind the following things:

-- Disable Firefox Javascript while inspecting the DOM looking for XPaths to be used in Scrapy - Never use full XPath paths, use relative and clever ones based on attributes (such as id, class, width, etc) or any identifying features like contains (@href, 'image'). - Never include elements in your XPath expressions unless you really know what you're doing
+- Disable Javascript while inspecting the DOM looking for XPaths to be used in Scrapy (in the Developer Tools settings click Disable JavaScript) - Never use full XPath paths, use relative and clever ones based on attributes (such as id, class, width, etc) or any identifying features like contains (@href, 'image'). - Never include elements in your XPath expressions unless you really know what you're doing